-Chinese Shar-Pei Exercise Needs: Activity & Fitness Guide
+Chinese Shar-Pei exercise & Fitness Guide

 How much exercise does a Chinese Shar-Pei need?
 Activity recommendations for this medium moderate-energy non-sporting breed.

-The Chinese Shar-Pei needs 30–60 minutes of exercise daily.
+Daily exercise daily.
 Moderate daily exercise keeps your Chinese Shar-Pei healthy and mentally satisfied.

 Genetic Health Considerations: The Chinese Shar-Pei breed has documented susceptibility to skin infections, entropion, Shar-Pei fever.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.